BS in Nursing (Pre-Licensure)

 To be successful in the curriculum, students must be able to demonstrate competency in computer technology, such as word processing, use of the Internet, e-mail, and database searches.
 Clinical nursing students are required to own a personal computer.

-All students enrolled in clinical laboratory courses in the nursing major must pay the University fee for professional liability insurance, provide proof of automobile insurance, and have a means of transportation to extended campus facilities.
+All students enrolled in clinical laboratory courses in the nursing major must pay the University fee for professional liability insurance and have a means of transportation to extended campus facilities.
 Professional liability insurance is mandatory prior to beginning clinical experiences.
 CPR certification for medical professionals is required as a prerequisite to the program and recertification must be maintained according to the requirements of the American Heart Association.

 Nursing students must satisfactorily complete all clinical, community, and laboratory requirements in order to progress in courses, progress in the program, and to receive their degree.
-In order to make an initial determination as to whether there are any current barriers to admitted students qualifying for and/or participating in clinical programs, all admitted students must submit to a background check and drug screen under the direction of the nursing program prior to enrollment.
+In order to make an initial determination as to whether there are any current barriers to admitted students qualifying for and/or participating in clinical programs, all admitted students must submit to a background check and drug screen under the direction of the nursing program prior to enrollment and as needed during the program if clinical agency requires recency of documentation at an additional cost to the student.
 Requirement for drug screening is consistent with the California Board of Registered Nursing guidelines for safe nursing practice.
 Results of background checks and drug screens will be provided to the nursing program's affiliating clinical agencies (partner agencies) which must approve the background checks and drug screens in order for students to qualify for participation in and fulfillment of the required clinical component.
 Students will be advised of any identified issues impacting their eligibility for participation in required clinical and community placements prior to making their decision to enroll.
 The full policy concerning background checks and drug screening in the nursing program can be found on the School of Nursing website.
 Students should also be aware that the State of California Board of Registered Nursing makes determinations for licensure based in part on background checks.
 Students who have concerns regarding their background checks should review the BRN website for information related to initial licensure before determining whether to apply and/or enroll in the nursing program.

 Challenge by Examination